Q: Who is a candidate for a Structural Elements® Treatment?

 Q: What is the difference between a Structural Elements® Treatment and what other Physical Therapists do?

-Q: What is the difference between a Structural Elements® Treatment and Structural Elements® Deep Tissue Restoration?
+Q: What is the difference between an (se)® Treatment and an (se)® Deep Tissue Restoration?

 Q: Is there any difference between Acupuncture and Dry Needling?

 A: No. There is no difference between acupuncture and dry needling.
 This is a heated debate in the field of physical therapy and acupuncture.
 The debate, in our opinion, is missing the mark.

 Acupuncture is simply the puncturing of the skin with small, solid filiform needles.
 The intention of why you are puncturing the skin with these needles is the difference.
 Dry needling is acupuncture.
 Dry needling is not, however, Traditional Chinese medicine.
 Dry needling simply refers to the puncture of the skin with small solid filiform needles as opposed to injection therapy, which uses a hypodermic needle to inject a substance.
 Typically, dry needling is used to target trigger points that are found in the myofascial system, often at the neuromuscular bundle - the same points are needled by acupuncturists for the treatment of musculoskeletal pain.